gardenofnumbers/wence/Language.md

 When lifting a stored wire context, the wire value is replaced completely.
 In both cases, the stored scope is concatenated to the wire scope, adding any new names and overriding existing ones.

-Consider the following example of a "decorator" style construction, which wraps `baz` if it is called by the target block.
+Consider the following example of a "decorator" style construction, which takes a block and returns a block which calls it, wrapping `baz` if it is called by the target block.
 ```
 #{stdlib} -> {
     {(%) -> _;} -> !{baz} -> ~{